nturner2019/hs-code-club-jquery-methods-lesson-philly-springside-chestn-f943/README.md

 What this code is saying is when you click the HTML element with the ID chair (in this case the button that says `Add Chair`), we'll add the HTML image to the HTML with the class `blue-chair`, which in this case is a `div`.

 Save your changes to `js/decorate.js` and refresh the page in the browser.
 Click the `Add Chair` button and watch the chair appear!
+If you want to see it again, refresh anytime to re-set the room to empty.

+If you keep clicking the button, you will see multiple chairs appear.
+Once you finish all the buttons, you'll only want to click the `Add Chair` button once to decorate properly.

 ### Step 6: